Signed Binary in One's (1's) Complement Representation to Decimal Converter

-2) Construct the unsigned binary number: flip all the bits in the signed binary one's complement representation (reversing the digits) - replace the bits set on 1 with 0s and the bits on 0 with 1s.
+2) Construct the unsigned binary number: flip all the bits in the signed binary in one's complement representation (reversing the digits) - replace the bits set on 1 with 0s and the bits on 0 with 1s.

 3) Multiply each bit of the binary number by its corresponding power of 2 that its place value represents.

-5) Adjust the sign of the integer number by the first bit of the initial binary number.
+5) Adjust the sign of the decimal integer number by the first bit of the initial binary number.

-0100 1100 1000 1001 0011 0000 1111 1111 1111 1111 1111 1111 1111 1111 1111 1100 converted from: signed binary one's complement representation, to signed integer = 5,514,993,094,761,644,028 May 29 14:44 UTC (GMT)
+Convert 0000 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1101 1111 1111 1100 1100, signed binary in one's (1's) complement representation on 64 bit, to decimal Oct 25 16:54 UTC (GMT)

 How to convert signed binary numbers in one's complement representation from binary system to decimal